OSGeo/gdal/doc/source/development/rfc/rfc103_schema_open_option.rst

 Implementation
 --------------

-A new open option named SCHEMA will be added to the following drivers:
+A new reserved open option named OGR_SCHEMA will be added to the following drivers:

 - CSV
 - GeoJSON